Title: Oath of Servitude

 This is the story of Teague and Cailin, two teenagers who have been brought together by fate.
 Teague, a human, struggles to come to terms with the consequences of a recent accident that has destroyed the happy life that he had once enjoyed.
 Cailin, a pixi, is trying to stay true to herself while fighting against forces beyond her control that have exiled her from her home into this strange world of humans.
 She fears the darkness.
 He cannot escape it.
 But when the two of them are thrown together, they begin to discover the light inside of themselves.

-I received a copy of this book for review purposes from the author.
-This does not bias my opinion.
+I received a copy of this book in exchange for a honest review, this does not bias my opinion.

 Cailin is a pixi, as a form of punishment she must serve an Oath of Servitude.
 Teague is a human and a blind drunk who hasn’t come to terms to his life after his accident.
 Cailin’s oath is to spend a year with Teague and help him get back to normal.
 When they meet, due to his blindness, Teague doesn’t know what Cailin is.
 Together the two will learn and grow from one another and build a relationship.